risingwavelabs/risingwave-docs/docs/sql/data-types/data-type-jsonb.md

 - Numbers not representable by IEEE 754 double precision floating point may have poor interoperability, notably numbers in the `bigint` type larger than `(2**53)-1`.
 - Avoid using a `JSONB` column for `GROUP BY` and `ORDER BY` clauses or `PRIMARY` and `INDEX` keys.
 The exact behavior may change in the future.
   - The suggested usage is to extract the target field and cast to a simple type.
+- If you have JSON data contained in a string..
+  * use `STRUCT` if the schema is known,
+  * or use `VARCHAR` and convert it into `JSONB` later.

 ## Define a JSONB type